 As indicated in the Seminary policy, "no instance of plagiarism, cheating or falsification of research work, examinations or academic records will be tolerated and will make the seminarian liable to dismissal."
 A failing grade will be assigned where there is evidence of academic dishonesty.
+Use of AI technologies to create homilies or written exercises related to homilies will be considered an instance of academic (and pastoral) dishonesty!

 Late Work - Unless approved by the instructor prior to the due date, late work is unacceptable.
 Incomplete Work - Failure to fulfill any of the requirements of this course may result in an F for the course.